TheLeeLab/Microscope-Salix/README.md

 Any files that are generated when building the .exe file from the project are saved in the folder _builds/AOM control gui_:
 * _AOM control gui.exe_: the executable.
 Double-click to run the application.
 * _AOM control gui.aliases_ and _AOM control gui.ini_: files created during building of the .exe file

+## User instructions

+To use the application, download this repository and double-click on the file _'AOM control gui.exe'_.
+This will open the gui.